acgd-webdev-4/dog-rescue-pattern-library/_products/australiancryptids.md

 ---
 title: Australian Cryptids
 desc: |
-  Wow, get a load of these Cryptids.
-They are born and raised in the Australian desert.
+  These cryptids born and raised in the Australian desert.
+They are resilient and exotic.
+See for yourself.
 image: "/images/cryptid.png"
 cost: $800
 colors: